-Income tax in India is a direct, progressive tax levied on income earned by individuals, associations, and organisations, as per the Income Tax Act, 1961.
-It is a key revenue source for the government, funding essential public services, and infrastructure.
+Income tax in India is a direct, progressive tax levied on income earned by individuals, associations, and organisations, as per the Income Tax Act, 2025.
+It is a key revenue source for the government, funding essential public services and infrastructure.
 Tax is levied based on various income categories, with rates increasing for higher income brackets.
-Taxpayers can reduce their liability through deductions and exemptions, such as under Section 80C, Section 80D, and Section 80G of the Income Tax Act, 1961.
+Taxpayers can reduce their liability through deductions and exemptions available under the old tax regime, such as under Section 123, Section 126, and Section 133 of the Income Tax Act, 2025.

-Section 80C of the Income Tax Act is a tax-saving provision that allows individuals to deduct certain specified investments and expenses from their taxable income.
-In a fiscal year, the maximum deduction under Section 80C is limited to Rs.1.5 Lakh.
+Section 123 of the Income Tax Act is a tax-saving provision that allows individuals to deduct certain specified investments and expenses from their taxable income.
+In a fiscal year, the maximum deduction under Section 123 is limited to Rs.1.5 Lakh.

-Section 80C of the Indian Income Tax Act, 1961, enables taxpayers to deduct certain predefined investments and expenses from their taxable income.
-Under Section 80C, taxpayers are eligible to deduct up to Rs.1.5 Lakh from their taxes each fiscal year.
-Section 80C also allows for a deduction for payments made toward the principal amount of Home Loan EMIs.
+Section 123 of the Indian Income Tax Act, 2025, enables taxpayers to deduct certain predefined investments and expenses from their taxable income.
+Under Section 123, taxpayers are eligible to deduct up to Rs.1.5 Lakh from their taxes each fiscal year.
+Section 123 also allows for a deduction for payments made toward the principal amount of Home Loan EMIs.

 Contributions to Employees' Provident Fund (EPF)